Use Assets | RS

 Remote or Local Jump shortcuts

 Local Jump enables a privileged user to connect to an unattended remote computer on their local network.
-Within the local area network, the BeyondTrust user's computer can initiate a session to a Windows or Linux system directly without using a Jumpoint.
+Within the local area network, the BeyondTrust user's computer can initiate a session to a Windows or Linux system directly without using a Gateway.

 ℹ️

 Remote Jump and Local Jump are available only for Windows systems.
 Jump Clients are needed for remote access to Mac computers.
-To Jump to a Windows computer without a Jump Client, that computer must have Remote Registry Service enabled (disabled by default in Vista) and must be on a domain.
+To connect to a Windows computer without a Jump Client, that computer must have Remote Registry Service enabled (disabled by default in Vista) and must be on a domain.

 Create a Remote Jump shortcut